 With my mind divided and torn to pieces by so many problems, how can I meditate or preach wholeheartedly without neglecting the ministry of proclaiming the Gospel?
 Moreover, in my position I must often communicate with worldly men.
 At times I let my tongue run, for if I am always sever in my judgments, the worldly will avoid me, and I can never attack them as I would.
 As a result I often listen patiently to chatter.
 And because I too am weak, I find myself drawn little by little into idle conversation, and I begin to talk freely about matters which once I would have avoided.
 What once I found tedious I now enjoy.

 So who am I to be a watchman, for I do not stand on the mountain of action but lie down in the valley of weakness?
 Truly the all-powerful Creator and Redeemer of mankind can give me in spite of my weaknesses a higher life and effective speech; because I love him, I do not spare myself in speaking of him.

 This excerpt from a homily on Ezekiel (Lib 1, 11, 4-6: CCL 142, 170-172) by Saint Gregory the Great comments on the famous passage in Ezekiel 33 in which God calls the prophet to be a watchman for the house of Israel.
-This passage is used in the Roman office of readings for September 3, the Feast of Pope St. Gregory the Great.
+This passage appears in the Roman office of readings for September 3, the Feast of Pope St. Gregory the Great.